Bread Dad

 Instructions – Bread Machine Cinnamon Raisin Bread

-• Bread machine settings – 1.5 or 2 pound loaf, light color and “basic” bread setting.
+• Bread machine settings – 1.5 or 2 pound loaf, light color crust and “basic/white” bread setting.

 • Unplug the bread machine and remove the bread pan from the bread machine.
 This prevents any ingredients added to the bread pan from accidentally spilling into the bread machine.